NPR: Ronald Schiller comments

 In March 2011, conservative political activist and provocateur James O'Keefe sent partners Simon Templar (a pen name) and Shaughn Adeleye to secretly record their discussion with Ronald Schiller, NPR's outgoing senior vice president for fundraising, and an associate, in which Schiller made remarks viewed as disparaging of "the current Republican party, especially the Tea Party", and controversial comments regarding Palestine and funding for NPR.
 NPR disavowed Schiller's comments.
 CEO Vivian Schiller, who is not related to Ronald, later resigned over the fallout from the comments and the previous firing of Juan Williams.

 July 4 reading of the Declaration of Independence

 From 1988 to 2021, NPR broadcast an annual reading of the 1776 United States Declaration of Independence over the radio.
 In 2017, it began using Twitter as a medium for reading the document as well.
-On July 4, 2017, the 100+ tweets were met with considerable opposition, some online supporters of Donald Trump mistakenly believing the words of the Declaration referring to George III of the United Kingdom to be directed towards the president.
+On July 4, 2017, the 100+ tweets were met with considerable opposition, as some online supporters of Donald Trump mistakenly believed the words of the Declaration referring to George III of the United Kingdom were being directed towards the president.
 The tweets were called "trash" and were accused of being "propaganda", condoning violence and calling for revolution.
-The July 4, 2022 annual tradition was not held.
-Instead, referencing the recent Dobbs decision and voting rights, host Steve Innskeep held a discussion on "what equality means" with two historians.
+The July 4, 2022, annual tradition was not held.
+Instead, referencing the recent Dobbs decision and voting rights, host Steve Inskeep held a discussion on "what equality means" with two historians, contrasting Thomas Jefferson's use of "All men are created equal" in the Declaration with his participation in slavery.